129 South Main St.

 Fax: (717) 248-1533

 FICS Family Preservation Program of Mifflin County, PA, receives referrals from Mifflin County Children and Youth Services for families where children under the age of eighteen years old are determined to be “at risk of placement.”
 FICS Family Preservation’s goal is to ensure child safety and to work with families to prevent government funded out of home placement of children under the age of eighteen.
 We empower families by including them in the process of goal development and case planning.
-Depending on the family’s needs we provide the following; family counseling, marital counseling, individual counseling, group counseling, parenting education.
+Depending on the family’s needs we provide the following; family counseling, marital counseling, individual counseling, group counseling, parenting education, and crisis intervention.
 We also provide concrete services such as helping families with budgeting, transportation, enrollment into community programs, home cleaning, etc...
 FICS Family Preservation also works closely with a family’s other providers such as psychiatrists, medical doctors, schools etc… We regularly take family members into the community for sessions and social activities.
-Lastly, we provide crisis intervention as we give families our home and or cell phone numbers so families may attempt to contact us any time day or night.
-FICS Family Preservation believes times of crisis are often the best time for families to change.

 We strive to effectively join families by respecting each family’s unique culture, emphasizing each family’s strengths, and providing open and honest feedback to families.
 We believe this approach helps to establish trust and respect between the family and the counselors.
 This enables the counselor to empower family members to use their strengths as tools to both become aware of unhealthy patterns and to make efforts to change the unhealthy patterns.
 FICS Family Preservation applies this approach amongst their staff as well.